Are you wondering how to save money for college students with low incomes? I’ve got loads of money saving tips and strategies for college students.

 - You spend less than you earn, and save the difference.

-focus both on earning more AND spending less at the same time.
+The secret is to focus both on earning more money AND spending less money, at the same time.

 This will widen the gap between your spending and your earnings significantly faster than if you just focus on one or the other, causing you to be able to save more of your money.